 9. The Attorney Does Not Consult with an Expert

 A proper defense requires involving experts in certain aspects of your case.
-While the lawyers at Levow DWI Law practice DWI law only, they still use the services of other DWI experts to point out flaws in the arrest process, field testing, breath testing, urine testing and blood testing.
+While the lawyers at Levow DWI Law, P.C. practice DWI law only, they still use the services of other DWI experts to point out flaws in the arrest process, field testing, breath testing, urine testing and blood testing.
 It is a mistake not to involve experts in a DWI defense.
 Consulting with and getting written opinions from these experts can help to weaken the prosecutor’s case.
 The reports from the experts may provide a reason for the prosecutor to back away from the charges against you, or it can provide a road map on how to defend and go to trial in a DWI case, when necessary.

 DUI is a serious offense involving complex laws and scientific information.
 Attorneys who dedicate their practice to DUI will have the knowledge and experience to know what to look for when preparing a defense, will know how to create the strongest case possible, and will likely not make the mistakes listed in this article.